A Foodcentric Life

 Yellow batter in a crepe pan for making crepes, finished crepes on a plate.

 Step 5: Place pan over medium heat.
-Brush with a very small amount of melted butter.
-Pour ⅓ cup of batter and immediately turn and swirl the pan in a circular motion until the batter coats the bottom of the pan entirely.
+Brush with a small amount of melted butter.
+Pour scant ⅓ cup of batter and immediately turn and swirl the pan in a circular motion until the batter coats the bottom of the pan entirely.
 Cook 60 seconds on first side.
 Crepe should be set and edges done.

 A golden crepe in a black shallow pan finished cooking.